Funding Opportunity: Grant Writing Stipends for Community-based Organizations

 Additionally, your organization’s mission and values should align with BHT’s Vision, Goals, and Commitment to Anti-racism.
 BHT’s vision is an integrated and anti-racist health system accountable for better health for ALL in Eastern Washington.
 Our goals and commitment to anti-racism center health equity, and partners eligible for this opportunity share these commitments.

-Grant Writing Stipend applications will be processed in the order they are received, and the application will remain open until June 30, 2024 or until funding is expended.
+Grant Writing Stipend applications will be processed in the order they are received, and the application will remain open until December 31, 2024, or until funding is expended.
 If you have questions or would like to submit the request in a different language or format, email Ethan Senn: ethan.senn@betterhealthtogether.org.

 Application and approval steps:

-1. You complete the Grant Writing Stipend application (link below) with a specific funding opportunity in mind and the name and contact information for your contracted grant writer.
+1. You complete the Grant Writing Stipend application (link below) with a specific funding opportunity and the name and contact information for your contracted grant writer.
 A PDF of the application is available at this link.

 • If you don’t know if you are eligible for the funding opportunity you have identified, you can request an eligibility coaching session with us by signing up using the form.
 We will send you a calendar invitation and Zoom link for the designated time.

-2. We review your request within 3 business days.
+2. We review your request.

 3. We email you and the grant writer listed in your application to confirm approval for grant writing funding, collect more information, or deny funding if eligibility criteria are not met.